-“Ds” may be natural leaders, but they do not always communicate in the most effective manner.
-“Ds” are often goal-oriented, meaning they may omit details when conveying information and may even fail to involve others in resolving problems.
-“Ds” can work on building skills at home by verbally conveying recipes to their loved ones who are cooking, for example.
+"D" personality types may be natural leaders, but they do not always communicate in the most effective manner.
+"D" styles are often goal-oriented, meaning they may omit details when conveying information and may even fail to involve others in resolving problems.
+Type “D” personalities can work on building skills at home by verbally conveying recipes to their loved ones who are cooking, for example.

-“Is” can be knowledgeable about what motivates others, but they need to know how to use natural charisma to share ideas and bring everyone together.
-Taking personality tests and discussing the results openly may be helpful in encouraging “Is” to learn more about the motivations of their team members or life partners.
+"I" personality types can be knowledgeable about what motivates others, but they need to know how to use natural charisma to share ideas and bring everyone together.
+Taking personality tests and discussing the results openly may be helpful in encouraging “I” styles to learn more about the motivations of their team members or life partners.

-Improvisation is a skill “Is” can harness to build intuition and decision-making skills in a team setting, but “Is” struggle to provide an adequate structure for individuals who may need more definition.
-Role-playing is a great way for “Is” to learn more about the other personality styles, though the popular improv game "Hitchhiker" is certainly an exercise anybody will benefit from.
+Improvisation is a skill "I" types can harness to build intuition and decision-making skills in a team setting, but “I” personality styles struggle to provide an adequate structure for individuals who may need more definition.
+Role-playing is a great way for "I" styles to learn more about the other personality styles, though the popular improv game "Hitchhiker" is certainly an exercise anybody will benefit from.
 In the game, a leader positions four chairs as if they are the seats of a car.
 Three people sit in the seats, while they pretend to pick up the fourth individual as a hitchhiker.
 The hitchhiker takes on one of the four DISC styles or a character with this style, and the other members of the group try to take on the same style or character while having a conversation.
-Those watching must guess which DISC style the members in the car are portraying.
+The others watching must guess which DISC style the members in the car are portraying.

-“Ss” are good at asking for feedback and maintaining stability in a group despite ongoing changes.
+"S" personality styles are good at asking for feedback and maintaining stability in a group despite ongoing changes.
 "S" personalities are attentive to the needs of others, but they are not always as direct as they need to be when conveying negative feedback or information.
 This can leave others unclear about problems they need to solve.
-One way to improve communication skills for the “S” is to write a letter to somebody it is difficult to communicate with.
+One way to improve communication skills for the “S” is to write a letter to somebody they have difficulty communicating with.
 This could be a boss, a co-worker, or a loved one.
-The letter should provide honest feedback without getting caught in emotionally charged language or becoming passive.
+The letter should provide honest feedback without getting caught up in emotionally charged language or becoming passive.

-“Cs” consider as many factors as possible before making a decision.
+"C" personality types consider as many factors as possible before making a decision.
 They are great at gathering information and assessing risks before they act.
-“Cs” sometimes rely too heavily on written instructions, perhaps foregoing verbal communication.
-A great exercise to strengthen this weakness is for one team member to have a set of instructions to complete a task, like a puzzle or piece of furniture to put together, while the "C” must complete the task without looking at the written instructions.
-The other team member can only use verbal directions to instruct the "C” to complete the task.
+"C" styles sometimes rely too heavily on written instructions, perhaps foregoing verbal communication.
+A great exercise to strengthen this weakness is for one team member to have a set of instructions to complete a task, like a puzzle or piece of furniture to put together, while the "C" type must complete the task without looking at the written instructions.
+The other team member can only use verbal directions to instruct the "C" personality type to complete the task.

-Finally, “Cs” are hesitant to try new solutions they have not yet been able to test for themselves.
-For some “Cs,” it may be worthwhile to encourage working on projects in pairs rather than individually so that they can benefit from having the input and vicarious experiences of another personality style.
+Finally, "C" types are hesitant to try new solutions they have not yet been able to test for themselves.
+For some "C" personalities it may be worthwhile to encourage working on projects in pairs rather than individually so that they can benefit from having the input and vicarious experiences of another personality style.